-There is no doubt that I am very happy when shooting with an 85mm, mostly because of the very shallow depth of field.
-This lens does a great job, especially due to the delicious f1.4 🙂 The depth of field is so minimal.
-Scary shallow.
-The focus has to be extremely precise and it is.
+There is no doubt that I am very happy to shoot with 85mm due to the fact that i am not going to be able to do that. depth of field.
+Here’s the extra delicious on this lens is a f1.4 🙂 The depth of field is so minimal that it’s quite scary.
+The focus has to be extremely precise and this is it.
 EOS R has a touch screen.
 This allows you to access settings directly from the screen by just tapping the setting you want to change.
 It also allows you to choose focus that way.
 It’s smart.

 I often shoot wide open.
 I mean, with low aperture numbers.
 I did that here, too.
 All the way down to f1.4!
-Others who have tried and do not think the sharpness is good enough at 1.4, but I have no problem with that.
+Others who have tried do not think the sharpness is good enough at 1.4, but I have no problem with that.
 For what I’m doing, it’s fine.
-Especially because the bokeh (background blur) that comes out of this lens is awesome.
+Especially because the bokeh (blur) that comes into the background is disfiguring.
 Insanely delicious and soft.

-It is clear (obviously) that sharpness is getting significantly better from f2.0 and above.
-But that’s the way it is with most lenses when you’re dialing down.
+It is clear (and clear) that sharpness is getting significantly better from f2.0 and above.
+But that’s the way it is with most lenses when you’re blinding down.

 Autofocus and eye focus